Ajayjyothish/Battel_Tank/README.md

 + We will use their default UnrealEngine **.gitignore**
 + We’ll then “clone” this repository to our machine
 + How to use a **readme.md** with markdown*

+### 4 Creating & Deleting Landscapes ###

++ Creating an Unreal project in an existing “repo”
++ What’s good about Landscapes in Unreal Engine
++ How to add a Landscape in Unreal
++ How to delete a Landscape in Unreal.